lucastliu/sciencebot/README.md

 ```

 The vehicle should begin moving to the waypoint in accordance with controller node policy.

+#### Manual Drive

+Follow these steps to manually drive the vehicle with a keyboard.
+TODO

+#### PlotJuggler

+PlotJuggler is an ROS package useful for collecting and visualizing data.
+It is capable of streaming [ROS2 topics](https://index.ros.org/doc/ros2/Tutorials/Topics/Understanding-ROS2-Topics/) in real time, which can be very helpful for observing and debugging the vehicle system, or any ROS2 system.

+See [PlotJuggler source repository](https://github.com/facontidavide/PlotJuggler) for more information. sciencebot provides a custom modified version of PlotJuggler designed to work on the Raspberry Pi 3B+ with ROS2 Eloquent.

+TODO: finish. mention differences.

 ## Tuning, Modifying, & Additions